Unforgettable Memories at Caledesi and Honeymoon Islands

 Go early in the morning to Honeymoon Island State Park and to her sister park on Caladesi Island.
-That’s when you’ll see fishermen launching colorful kayaks and great blue herons working the beaches off the Dunedin Causeway.
+That’s when you’ll see fishermen launching kayaks and great blue herons working the beaches off the Dunedin Causeway.
+This is a truly magical place, with incredible scenery.
+Check out Palm Harbor Nautical Venture’s boat rental itineraries if you’d like to sail there!

 You also can walk to Caladesi from North Clearwater Beach.
 The stretch along the Gulf on baby powder-like sand takes about an hour.
 Along the way, look for a dead tree whimsically hung with dozens of seashells.